 The text object is added in a slightly different way from most software.
 Like the effects and properties, the text is modified via the properties and you can change the text, font, size, scaling, rotation, kerning, color.
 Once you have added the text layer you can apply a effect to the text.
 Personally I found work with text alone (without an image layer) much more fun and productive than the combination of text and image; some effects worked wonders with the text, others really added little more than a slight ripple to the text, so definitely a little experimentation is required.
-Still, a very powerful text feature and once I can see very useful with my own work and creating surreal designs from my own fonts, tracing, and converting to even weirder and more wonderful fonts.
-I would love to see the application support shapes / Vector graphics in their own right but as many of the graphicxtra fonts are purely decorative designs, the text object is halfway there.
+Still, a very powerful text feature and once I can see very useful with my own work and creating surreal items from my own fonts, tracing, and converting to even weirder and more wonderful fonts.
+I would love to see the application support shapes / Vector graphics in their own right but as many of the graphicxtra fonts are purely decorative works, the text object is halfway there.

 Postworkshop pro comes with a huge range of effects, probably so many that you might find yourself never needing to tweak or modify or create your own effects.
 You can also obtain other effects and install them into the application.
 Postworkshop does allow you to publish effects for sale.